-Mr. Kitchen has had Dr. Hu's expert report since 12 July 28 of this year and has had more than enough time 13 14 to prepare any rebuttal documents or any type of exhibit package he wanted to enter.
-He has not three 15 but now four experts to present his client's case, and 16 17 providing these studies immediately before cross-examination gives Dr. no ability to properly 18 read them, to engage in an informed analysis of them, 19 and to responsibly engage in any kind of discussion 20 about them.
-21
+12 Mr. Kitchen has had Dr. Hu's expert report since 13 July 28 of this year and has had more than enough time 14 to prepare any rebuttal documents or any type of exhibit package he wanted to enter.
+He has not three 15 but now four experts to present his client's case, and 16 17 providing these studies immediately before cross-examination gives Dr. Hu no ability to properly 18 read them, to engage in an informed analysis of them, 19 20 and to responsibly engage in any kind of discussion 21 about them.

-I know Mr. Kitchen says they're only being tendered to reflect the existence of these studies, and I have no idea about the history or background of these, but Dr. may have very strong comments about the validity of the studies or the status of them, any myriad of elements of those studies, he might have very, very considerable questions and thoughts on those.
+I know Mr. Kitchen says they're only being tendered to reflect the existence of these studies, and I have no idea about the history or background of these, but Dr. Hu may have very strong comments about the validity of the studies or the status of them, any 1 myriad of elements of those studies, he might have 2 very, very considerable questions and thoughts on 3 those.

-So, again, no time for Mr. or I to read and review these, certainly no time to consult with Dr. to allow him to provide a fulsome and informed response.
+So, again, no time for Mr. Lawrence or I to read and review these, certainly no time to consult with Dr. Hu to allow him to provide a fulsome and informed response.

-The answer is not to say, Well, let's take an hour 8 9 break and let Dr. review them.
-I think that is not 10 the answer for a number of reasons.
+The answer is not to say, Well, let's take an hour 8 break and let Dr. Hu review them.
+I think that is not 9 10 the answer for a number of reasons.
 First of all, it's just not fair.
-Dr. is under the gun.
-He's looking 11 at these, trying to formulate a response on very, very 12 short notice.
-It takes up valuable time which we could 13 14 be using on other things.
+Dr. Hu is under the gun.
+He's looking 11 12 at these, trying to formulate a response on very, very 13 short notice.
+It takes up valuable time which we could 14 be using on other things.
 Frankly, the witness's, his order is potentially disrupted.
 He's only available 15 till noon today.
 It just is a very, very troubling 16 17 development.

-Again, there are four expert reports that have 18 been tendered with citations and documents in support 19 of them, and I would say to you that the Complaints 20 Director has been very, very accommodating and very 21 22 generous in terms of not objecting to three experts and not objecting to other documents and information that 23 have been provided in support of those documents.
-24 25 I think, Mr. Chair and Hearing Tribunal, this also going to be conducted, and as I said before, there 1 2 certainly has to be fairness to the member, to 3 Dr. Wall, but there also has to be fairness to the Complaints Director.
-A phrase I like to use, and I 4 can't remember where it came from, but I used it over 5 6 the years is these types of hearings are not argument 7 by ambush.
-It's not a surprise gotcha moment that we're looking for, and we need to avoid that.
+18 Again, there are four expert reports that have been tendered with citations and documents in support 19 20 of them, and I would say to you that the Complaints 21 Director has been very, very accommodating and very 22 generous in terms of not objecting to three experts and 23 not objecting to other documents and information that 24 have been provided in support of those documents.
+25 I think, Mr. Chair and Hearing Tribunal, this also 26 speaks to the larger question of how this hearing is going to be conducted, and as I said before, there 1 2 certainly has to be fairness to the member, to 3 Dr. Wall, but there also has to be fairness to the 4 Complaints Director.
+A phrase I like to use, and I can't remember where it came from, but I used it over 5 6 the years is these types of hearings are not argument 7 It's not a surprise gotcha moment that by ambush. we're looking for, and we need to avoid that.
 8